Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale: Related Work

-Several work motivation scales have been developed based on SDT.
+Several work motivation scales for the traditional employment context have been developed based on SDT.
 The first SDT-based work motivation scale was a French scale developed by Blais et al. \cite{blais1993work}.
 Tremblay et al. \cite{weims} translated this scale into English and conducted an evaluation in different work environments.
 The resulting Work Extrinsic and Intrinsic Motivation Scale (WEIMS) measures six factors: amotivation, the four external regulation subtypes and intrinsic motivation.
-Gagné et al. \cite{gagne2010motivation} created the Motivation at Work Scale (MAWS), a scale which measures the four factors external regulation, introjected regulation, identified regulation and intrinsic motivation.
-The MAWS was validated in French and in English and was partly based on \cite{blais1993work}.
+Gagné et al. \cite{gagne2010motivation} created the Motivation at Work Scale (MAWS), a scale that measures the four factors external regulation, introjected regulation, identified regulation and intrinsic motivation.
+The MAWS was validated in French and in English and was partly based on the scale developed by Blais et al. \cite{blais1993work}.

 Later, Gagné et al. \cite{mwms} developed the Multidimensional Work Motivation Scale (MWMS).
 The MWMS was validated in seven languages and nine countries and does not include any items from the MAWS.
-MWMS measures six first-order factors (amotivation, material external regulation, social external regulation, introjected regulation, identified regulation and intrinsic motivation) and one second-order factor (external regulation).
+The MWMS measures six first-order factors (amotivation, material external regulation, social external regulation, introjected regulation, identified regulation and intrinsic motivation) and one second-order factor (external regulation).
 Work motivation scales such as MWMS, MAWS and WEIMS investigate motivations at the domain level of analysis, meaning that they measure the general motivation to perform a job as opposed to specific tasks within a job.
-Besides the domain of work, SDT-based scales for measuring motivation also exist for many other domains such as sports \cite{sports,walking}, teaching \cite{teaching} or academics \cite{vallerand1992academic}.